Centralia Coal Transition Board invests in bridging the gap in STEM education

 Energy Technology Board ($25M): established to fund energy technologies with the potential to create environmental benefits to the state of Washington.

-The Economic & Community Development Board was formed as a result of the 2011 Agreement between TransAlta and the state of Washington.
-This agreement allows for the Centralia plant to move away from coal-fired operations with one unit shutting down in December 2020 and the second unit in December 2025.
-TransAlta is investing $55 million into Lewis and South Thurston Counties and the state of Washington through the Coal Transition Boards.
+The Energy Technology Board was formed as a result of the 2011 Agreement between TransAlta and the state of Washington.
+This agreement allowed for the Centralia plant to move away from coal-fired operations with one unit retiring in December 2020 and the second unit in December 2025.

 Overview of the Centralia Coal Transition Funding Boards: